zendesk/zendeskes-facebook-identifier/README.md

 **PHP_AUTH_PW**

 This is going to be the token on your script.
-You have to put here whatever you want but make sure that the username in your target is the same as this one.
+You have to put here whatever you want but make sure that the password in your target is the same as this one.

 **CUSTOM_FIELD_ID**